mez0ru/PSX-Proxy-Panel/README.md

 for better maintability and better user experience.

 ## License
-Whatever license, the backend code is proprietary while the frontend is opensource; \
+Whatever license, the backend code is proprietary (for now) while the frontend is opensource; \
 however, leave credit where credit is due if you plan on using it.